Shivam Gupta

 Shivam Gupta is an Indian casting director.
-He is associated with Hindi Film Industry.
+He is associated with the Hindi Film Industry.
 He is best known for casting Music Teacher, Yeh Kaali Kaali Aankhein, Sacred Games and Chacha Vidhayak Hain Humare.

 Early life

-Gupta was born in Gonda, Uttar Pradesh.
+Gupta was born in Agra, Uttar Pradesh.

 Career

 Gupta started as an associate casting director with the films and webseries like Raid, Batti Gul Meter Chalu, Mirzapur and Qarib Qarib Single.

 In year 2019, he made his debut as main casting director with the film Music Teacher.
 He worked for the movies and web series like Kanpuriye, Yeh Kaali Kaali Aankhein, Sacred Games, Zindgi inshort, Little Things, Choked and Chalo Koi Baat Nahi.